-Custom Aluminum Badges and Emblems for OEM and Industrial Programs
+Custom Aluminum Badges for OEM and Industrial Products

 Aluminum is chosen for badges and emblems when lightweight construction, corrosion resistance, and finish consistency are required.
 It supports low profile designs, repeatable production, and long term performance across commercial and OEM programs.
 These components are manufactured to integrate directly into finished products.